 - Van Nuys Airport (VNY- Van Nuys)

-Leaded Gas: Out of Cars But Still in Planes
+Leaded Gas: Out of Cars but Still in Planes

 If you were driving a car before 1995, you may remember that cars sometimes used “regular” (leaded gasoline).
 Leaded gasoline was the only gasoline available between the 1920s and the early 1970s.
 Between 1974 and 1995, the use of leaded gas for cars was gradually phased out.
-The US Environmental Protection Agency called this “one of the one of the great environmental achievements of all time,” noting that “thousands of tons of lead have been removed from the air, and blood levels of lead in our children are down 70 percent.
+The US Environmental Protection Agency called this “one of the great environmental achievements of all time,” noting that “thousands of tons of lead have been removed from the air, and blood levels of lead in our children are down 70 percent.
 This means that millions of children will be spared the painful consequences of lead poisoning, such as permanent nerve damage, anemia or mental retardation.”